Batman & Robin (film): Development

-Ed Harris, Anthony Hopkins, and Patrick Stewart were considered for the role of Mr. Freeze, before the script was rewritten to accommodate Arnold Schwarzenegger's casting.
+Ed Harris, Anthony Hopkins, and reportedly Patrick Stewart were considered for the role of Mr. Freeze, before the script was rewritten to accommodate Arnold Schwarzenegger's casting.
 Schumacher later denied that Stewart was ever considered.
 Schumacher decided that Mr. Freeze had to be "big and strong like he was chiseled out of a glacier".
 Mr. Freeze's armor was made by armorer Terry English, who estimated that the costume cost some $1.5 million to develop and make.
 To prepare for the role, Schwarzenegger wore a bald cap after declining to shave his head, wore a blue LED in his mouth, and had acrylic paint applied.
 The blue LEDs had to be wrapped in balloons after battery acid started leaking into Schwarzenegger's mouth.
 His prosthetic makeup and wardrobe took six hours to apply each day.
 The extensive time spent on Schwarzenegger's costume significantly restricted his shooting time as his contract was limited to 12 work hours a day.
 Schwarzenegger was paid a $25 million salary for the role.
 Beside Uma Thurman, Demi Moore, Sharon Stone, and Julia Roberts were considered for the role of Poison Ivy.
 Schumacher first became aware of Thurman through an earlier role as Venus in The Adventures of Baron Munchausen.
 Thurman ultimately took the role of Poison Ivy because she liked the femme fatale characterization of the character.
 Alicia Silverstone was the only choice for the role of Batgirl.
 Prior to filming, she was reported to have lost at least 10 pounds for the role.
 Silverstone would later recount the body shaming she encountered during promotion of the film.